Could you ask if you needed help?

 This is one of the big reasons why no one talks about it.
 Why people who need help, don’t ask for help.

-When your brain has tripped and switched so fast you don’t know when it happened, or when it has happened so slowly and gradually that you didn’t recognise or notice it, the last thing you think about is getting help.
+When your brain has tripped and switched so fast you don’t know when it happened, or when it has happened so slowly and gradually that you didn’t recognise or notice it, often the last thing you think about is getting help.

 Luckily for me it was the first thing I thought about.